Febrile neutropenia: MASCC and CISNE risk indexes

-The Multinational Association for Supportive Care in Cancer (MASCC) risk index can be used to identify low-risk patients (score ≥21 points) for serious complications of febrile neutropenia (including death, intensive care unit admission, confusion, cardiac complications, respiratory failure, kidney failure, low blood pressure, bleeding, and other serious medical complications).
-The score was developed to select patients for therapeutic strategies that could potentially be more convenient or cost-effective.
-A prospective trial demonstrated that a modified MASCC score can identify patients with febrile neutropenia at low risk of complications, as well.
+The Multinational Association for Supportive Care in Cancer (MASCC) risk index is a scoring system designed to identify patients with febrile neutropenia (FN) who are at low risk of serious complications, including death, intensive care unit admission, confusion, cardiac complications, respiratory failure, kidney failure, low blood pressure, bleeding, and other major medical events.
+A MASCC score of 21 points or higher indicates a lower probability of developing severe complications and can help identify patients who may be candidates for early discharge or outpatient management.